 “We knew our equipment needed to be upgraded to be more efficient.
 The work should cut our outgoings by a third, which in turn will help our carbon footprint.”

-He approached Zero Waste Scotland’s Energy Efficiency Business Support Service for a free energy assessment of the site.
+He approached our team for a free energy assessment of the site.

-The company, which supplies protective coating systems for a range of industries, had previously had advice from Zero Waste Scotland’s Resource Efficient Scotland service for its premises at Lunan Bay on the south side of Montrose around 2016 and was keen to receive further energy-saving advice after moving to a new site on the north side of the town.
+The company, which supplies protective coating systems for a range of industries, had previously had advice from our team for its premises at Lunan Bay on the south side of Montrose around 2016 and was keen to receive further energy-saving advice after moving to a new site on the north side of the town.

 One of our experienced consultants visited the Brent Avenue site to thoroughly assess the set-up where electricity was costing around £100,000 a year.
 The subsequent report focussed on three key areas: lighting, compressed air and the opportunity for solar PV panels.
 Potential savings of £38,000 were identified, along with a reduction of 69 tonnes of CO2.